-L.1.2 Initialize/Configure Torque on the Server (pbs\server)
+L.2 Initialize/Configure Torque on the Server (pbs server)

-• Once installation on the Torque server is complete, configure the pbs\server daemon by executing the command torque.setup <USER> found packaged with the distribution source code, where <USER> is a username that will act as the Torque admin.
+Once installation on the Torque server is complete, configure the pbs_server daemon by executing the command torque.setup <USER> found packaged with the distribution source code, where <USER> is a username that will act as the Torque admin.
 This script will set up a basic batch queue to get you started.
 If you experience problems, make sure that the most recent Torque executables are being executed, or that the executables are in your current PATH.

-- If doing this step manually, be certain to run the command pbs\server -t create to create the new batch database.
-If this step is not taken, the pbs\server daemon will be unable to start. - Proper server configuration can be verified by following the steps listed in 2.25 Testing Server Configuration page 87.
+- If doing this step manually, be certain to run the command pbs server -t create to create the new batch database.
+If this step is not taken, the pbs server daemon will be unable to start. - Proper server configuration can be verified by following the steps listed in 2.6 Testing Server Configuration - page 68.

-L.1.3 Install Torque on the Compute Nodes
+L.3 Install Torque on the Compute Nodes

-To configure a compute node do the following on each machine (see page 19, Section 3.2.1 of PBS Administrator's Manual for full details):
+To configure a compute node do the following on each machine (see Section 3.2.1 of PBS Administrator's Manual for full details):

-• Create the self-extracting, distributable packages with make packages (See the INSTALL file for additional options and features of the distributable packages) and use the parallel shell command from your cluster management suite to copy and execute the package on all nodes (i.e. xCAT users might do prcp torque-package-linux-i686.sh main:/tmp/; psh main /tmp/torque-package-linux-i686.sh --install).
+• Create the self-extracting, distributable packages with make packages (see the INSTALL file for additional options and features of the distributable packages) and use the parallel shell command from your cluster management suite to copy and execute the package on all nodes (i.e., xCAT users might do prop torquepackage-linux-i686.sh main:/tmp/; psh main /tmp/torquepackage-linux-i686.sh --install).
 Optionally, distribute and install the clients package.

-L.1.4 Configure Torque on the Compute Nodes
+L.4 Configure Torque on the Compute Nodes

-- For each compute host, you must configure the MOM daemon to trust the pbs\server host.
-The recommended method for doing this is to create the TORQUE\HOME/server\name file with the server hostname in it.
-Alternatively, you may add a \$pbsserver line to the TORQUE\HOME/mom\priv/config file.
-(Versions older than 2.0.0p5 require this method). - Additional config parameters may be added to TORQUE\HOME/mom\priv/config (see Appendix C: Node Manager (MOM) Configuration page 422 for details). - See 2.8 Specifying Compute Nodes page 41 for more information about configuring pbs\server to identify compute nodes.
+- For each compute host, you must configure the MOM daemon to trust the pbs_server host.
+The recommended method for doing this is to create the TORQUE_HOME/server_name file with the server hostname in it.
+Alternatively, you can add a \$pbsserver line to the TORQUE_HOME/mom_priv/config file.
+(Versions older than 2.0.0p5 require this method). - Additional config parameters can be added to TORQUE_HOME/mom_priv/config (see Appendix C: Node Manager (MOM) Configuration page 372 for details). - See 2.2.1 Specifying Compute Nodes page 32 for more information about configuring pbs server to identify compute nodes.

-L.1.5 Configure Data Management on the Compute Nodes
+L.5 Configure Data Management on the Compute Nodes